Leader to Leader

-Away from daily work demands, participants are able to view challenges, opportunities, and decisions from a broader, more strategic perspective.
+Away from daily work demands, program participants (L2L Fellows) are able to view challenges, opportunities, and decisions from a broader, more strategic perspective.
 They come to think and act differently, learning to lead with confidence, humility, and respect for the mission and values of MIT.

-• Leadership workshops with the MIT senior leaders, Sloan and other faculty, and leadership development experts
+• Workshops with the MIT senior leaders, MIT Sloan and other faculty members, and leadership development experts

 Program Components